 Oppenheimer and many of its affiliates are each subject to various regulatory capital requirements.
-As of December 31, 2020, all of our active regulated domestic and international subsidiaries had net capital in excess of minimum requirements.
-See note 18 of the Notes to Consolidated Financial Statements in Item 8 for further information on regulatory capital requirements.
+As of December 31, 2021, all of our active regulated domestic and international subsidiaries had net capital in excess of minimum requirements.
+See "Business - Regulatory - Regulatory Capital Requirements" in Part I, Item 1 and note 18 of the Notes to Consolidated Financial Statements in Item 8 for further information on regulatory capital requirements.